gardalic/duplicate_file_finder/README.md

 # duplicate_file_finder
-Script to find all duplicate files in subdirectories
+Script to find all duplicate files in subdirectories from a starting position.